From top: Graham Chapman, John Cleese and friends; Michael Palin and Eric Idle filming The Cycling Tour; Conrad Poohs and His Dancing Teeth

 NOW AVAILABLE IN eBOOK FORMATS

-Visit HarperCollins.com for information on the trade paperback edition, and the eBook formats from Amazon, Barnes & Noble, iBookstore and other outlets.
+Visit HarperCollins.com for information on the trade paperback and eBook editions, available from Amazon, Barnes & Noble, iBookstore and other outlets.

 Photo by Randall Michelson